citp/privacy-policy-historical/t/tr/tre/tresorit.com.md

 ### Communications

   * We will send you technical notices, updates, security alerts, support and administrative messages.
 Please be aware that you cannot opt out of receiving certain service messages from us, including necessary security alerts and legal notices.
   * We also send messages about how to use the services.
-You may [change your communication preferences](https://web.tresorit.com/account/profile) any time.
+You may [change your communication preferences](https://web.tresorit.com/account/profile) at any time.
   * Push notifications (in-app) may be sent to your device to notify you of new folders being shared or certain events or user actions regarding the user account or the user’s data.
 To opt out of push notifications, please edit settings at the device level.
   * Our service also enables communications between you and others.
 In particular, sending and delivering invitations, between you and the person who invites you or whom you invited.